nshift/github-guidelines/README.md

 Emojis should help reviewers to quickly and visually identify the nature of the commit.
 For clear visual identification start the commit message with an applicable emoji:

+- :computer: `:computer:` when writing new lines of code
 - :art: `:art:` when improving the format/structure of the code
+- :construction-worker: `:construction-worker:` when improving the format/structure of the project
 - :racehorse: `:racehorse:` when improving performance
 - :non-potable_water: `:non-potable_water:` when plugging memory leaks
 - :memo: `:memo:` when writing docs